foundry-rs/starknet-foundry/docs/src/appendix/cast/multicall.md

 ### `--overwrite, -o <OVERWRITE>`
 Optional.

-Overwrites the file specified by `--output-path`, if it exists.
+If the file specified by `--output-path` already exists, this parameter overwrites it.